 And ultimately, the bottom line gets hit hard when agents leave in above average numbers.
 Not only are companies losing the resources put into hiring, training and onboarding agents – but when they have to do it all again for a new agent after an early or unexpected departure – the negative ROI compounds.
 It’s a real problem facing support organizations today.

 But what if we had the right kinds of tools in place to keep agents more engaged, and help managers be actual managers helping agents succeed, rather than administrators doing manual drudge work?
 What if we could shorten onboarding time by just a few weeks?
 What if we could lengthen average agent tenures by a few months or even years.
 For large support teams, those numbers add up to huge cost savings as well as increased morale and higher CSAT.

 One way is by changing the model when it comes to keeping managers truly in touch with how their agents are performing.
 This means making it easier for managers to identify “teachable moments” as well as those moments where agents go above and beyond, so they can be recognized and possibly rewarded for their efforts.
 But traditional approaches to agent coaching and case reviews are incredibly manual and very time consuming endeavors.
 Managers spend hours looking for the right cases to review, and might only be able to manually look into about 3-5% of total cases.

-Enter SupportLogic’s new Agent Coaching and Evaluation (ACE) functionality.
-Now available, ACE streamlines the entire agent coaching process – giving managers more time and freedom to do what they do best – help their agents be the best they can be every day.
-ACE has three distinct capabilities that make it a game-changer for support managers:
+Enter SupportLogic SX Elevate’s new Agent Coaching and Evaluation functionality.
+Now available, Elevate streamlines the entire agent coaching process – giving managers more time and freedom to do what they do best – help their agents be the best they can be every day.
+Elevate has three distinct capabilities that make it a game-changer for support managers: